 I’ll put beginner options first, but I recommend using the Datapath Vision for RGB.
 More on that below.

-The xrgb mini Framemeister has all the inputs of the RetroTINK, plus RGB.
+The xrgb mini Framemeister has all the inputs of the RetroTINK 5x, as well as HDMI.
 It’s expensive and has a confusing and convoluted menu system, but when paired with FirebrandX’s profiles, you can get a great capture in the proper aspect ratio in 720p and 1080p.
 As long as you can get used to loading profiles over SD, this is one of the easiest ways to get excellent captures and is compatible with most capture cards.

-The Open Source Scan Converter is an absolutely amazing scaler that does what many thought would be impossible: Zero lag scaling to 1080p.
+The Open Source Scan Converter is an absolutely amazing scaler that does what many thought would be impossible: Zero lag scaling to 1080p, with uncompressed colors.
 With enough patience and knowledge of how it works, you have the potential to dial in near-perfect settings.
 Unfortunately, many capture cards have issues with these settings and while “generic” mode is more compatible, you won’t always get the best look.

 If you already know how to use the OSSC, or have already followed FirebrandX’s guide to tweaking, then this might be an easier option for you.
 As long as you have a compatible capture card, you should be able to capture everything you need.
 That being said if you’re just learning how to do this, it might be easier to use the direct-capture method shown below, which is also a cheaper option.

-I prefer to capture my classic consoles directly in it’s original RGB format with no scaler.
+I prefer to capture my classic consoles directly in it’s original RGB format with no scaler when possible.
+This is so I can scale the image any way I’d like in post-processing and because uncompressed 240p captures are much smaller.
 This method looks confusing at first, but I promise it’s not as bad as it seems.

 At the moment, one series of PCIe capture cards are able to do almost everything required: The Datapath Vision series.
 I use the Datapath Vision E1s or E2s; Identical cards, but the “2” has two inputs instead of one.